kartik-v/yii2-widgets/README.md

 The Typeahead widget is a Yii 2 wrapper for for the [Twitter Typeahead.js](http://twitter.github.com/typeahead.js/examples) plugin with certain custom enhancements.
 This input widget is a jQuery based replacement for text inputs providing search and typeahead functionality.
 It is inspired by twitter.com's autocomplete search functionality and based on Twitter's `typeahead.js` which is described as as a fast and fully-featured autocomplete library.
-The widget is specially styled for Twitter Bootstrap 3.
+The widget is specially styled for Bootstrap 3.
 The widget allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
 You can setup model validation rules for a model attribute that uses Typeahead widget for input like any other field.